mrcavalcanti/mosaicoo/contribute/documentation/README.md

 ## Welcome

 Welcome.
 We're glad you're here to help make our technical documentation even better.
-We develop content that leads our users to success using Grafana products.
+We develop content that leads our users to success using Mosaicoo products.
 Technical accuracy is our primary consideration, and we value the use of inclusive language.
 We regard your feedback as a gift - thanks for reading through these guidelines.

 ### Intended audience

 We write these guidelines for contributors who are interested in improving our technical content.

-## Understanding the structure of Grafana documentation
+## Understanding the structure of Mosaicoo documentation

-All Grafana Enterprise and OSS documentation is located in the [Grafana open source project](https://github.com/grafana/grafana) GitHub repository: https://github.com/grafana/grafana/tree/main/docs/sources.
+All Mosaicoo Enterprise and OSS documentation is located in the [Grafana open source project](https://github.com/grafana/grafana) GitHub repository: https://github.com/grafana/grafana/tree/main/docs/sources.

 - The **sources** directory organizes content by topic areas, for example **administration** and **alerting**.
 - Topic directories include an `_index.md` file, which provides an overview of the topic, and optionally includes subtopics that provide more detail.